-Azusa Pacific head water polo coach Julie Snodgrass is entering her third season at the helm of the Cougar women's water polo program.
-In her first two seasons Azusa Pacific has finished with a 20-48 record, while playing one of the toughest schedules of any Division II program in the country.
+The 2016 season will be the fifth as head coach at Azusa Pacific for Julie Snodgrass.
+In her first four seasons Azusa Pacific has finished with a 46-86 record, while playing one of the toughest schedules of any Division II program in the country.
 A former college star, Snodgrass hasn't shied away from a challenge.
-The ambitious third-year coach has schedule contests against perennial NCAA powers, including USC, Arizona State, and UC Santa Barbara among others.
+The ambitious fifth-year coach has schedule contests against perennial NCAA powers, including USC, Arizona State, and UC Santa Barbara among others.
 Snodgrass was also instrumental in helping Azusa Pacific find its first water polo conference home, assisting in the formation of the Golden Coast Conference, which opens its inaugural season in 2014.

 Snodgrass played four years (2005-08) at California Baptist University, earning AWPCA All-Academic honors throughout her career while tallying 133 career goals, 112 assists and 137 steals to finish among the Lancers' career top 10 in all three categories.
 She helped lead the Lancers to program-records for season win totals in two of her four collegiate seasons, including a 26-win campaign in her senior year when California Baptist won the inaugural NAIA National Invitational tournament.